Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 8. In PS-PL Configuration, expand **PS-PL Interfaces** and expand the **Master Interface**.

-    For this example, because there is no design in the PL, you can disable the PS-PL interface.
-In this case, the AXI HPM0 FPD and AXI HPM1 FPD master interfaces can be disabled.
+    The PS-PL AXI Master interface enables AXI HPM0 FPD and AXI HPM1 FPD in the default board setup.
+For this example, you start with a design with only PS logic (no PL), so the PS-PL interfaces can be disabled.

 9. Deselect **AXI HPM0 FPD** and **AXI HPM1 FPD**.
 The PS-PL configuration looks like the following figure.

     ![](./media/image15.png)

 10. Click **OK** to close the Re-customize IP wizard.

-### Validating the Design and Connecting Ports
+### Validating the Design, Creating the Wrapper, and Generating the Block Design

- Use the following steps to validate the design:
+The block design provides all the IP configuration and block connection information.
+Vivado can validate the block design before running synthesis and implementation.
+This can help save time if the design has errors.
+After validation, generate the source files from the block design so that the synthesizer can consume and process them.
+You also need to generate a wrapper for the block design because Vivado requires the design top to be an HDL file.

 1. Right-click in the white space of the Block Diagram view and select **Validate Design**.
 Alternatively, you can press the **F6** key.